simon-ritchie/apysc/docs/_sources/display_object_x_and_y.md.txt

-# Display object x and y interface
+# Display object x and y interfaces

 This page will explain the `DisplayObject` class `x` and `y` property interfaces.